CyanCoding/Project-Tracker/CONTRIBUTING.md

 and find something that you would like to work on **and assign yourself**.
 When you finish coding, submit your pull request and it will be reviewed.

-Please only work on **one** bug report/or feature at a time.
+Please only work on **one** bug report/feature at a time.
 The smaller the pull request, the better and the more likely it is to be accepted.

 ### Frontend contribution